DuncanKlam/FullCourtAnalytics/Documentation/User.md

 ![Annotate Game Button](/assets/annotate_game.png)

-Select a player whose game film you wish to annotate then click the select player
+Select a player whose game film you wish to annotate, click 'Select Player' and then choose which of the available games to annotate.

 ![Screenshot (115)](https://user-images.githubusercontent.com/70355847/144955425-2cc88da0-a147-4a7b-acfd-10e467745d09.png)